ohscar/rmalloc/doc/paper/method.rst

 The method I used for designing and implementing the allocator (Jeff) is an iterative design process based on experimental designs and verification thereof, along with theoretical calculations using pen and paper.
 In particular, the compact operation went through several iterations in my sketch book before I arrived at the final version.
-For other parts, I used the profiling tools found in *GCC* to measure bottlenecks and gradually improving the code until there were no obvious bottlenecks left.
+For other parts, I used the profiling tools found in *GCC* to measure bottlenecks and gradually improve the code until there were no obvious bottlenecks left.
 A bottleneck in this case is a piece of code that gets called many times and is slow.
 I've aimed to write the code to execute reasonably quick, given the algorithm in use.

 Thanks to the rigorous testing framework in place, I could readily modify code without fearing malfunction since the tests would pick up any errors.
-Limitations of testing is that it can never prove correctness, only absence of the bugs the testing framework was designed to find.
+A limitation of testing is that it can never prove correctness, only absence of the bugs the testing framework was designed to find.
 The testing framework is described in more detail in Chapter :ref:`chapter-jeff`.

-Steve is the name of the benchmark tool that I designed to test algorithms for Jeff and comparing Jeff to other allocators.
+Steve is the name of the benchmark tool that I designed to test algorithms for Jeff and to compare Jeff to other allocators.
 In Steve, I've developed heuristics for calculating locking/unlocking based on runtime data of unmodified applications.
 The tool for doing so grew from a small script into a larger collection of tools related to data collection, analysis and benchmarking.
 It does not test for correctness.

-Data for use by Jeff, and other calculators, is collected by various tools in the benchmark tool.
+Data for use by Jeff, and other allocators, is collected by various parts of the benchmark tool.
 The types of data used are:

 * raw memtrace, from running unmodified applications in my modified Valgrind tool